spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-abstract-product-prices.md

 To add a new price of an abstract product:

 1. Next to the abstract product, you want to edit, hover over the three dots, or just click the line, and then click **Manage Product**.
-This takes you to the *[Product name]* drawer.
+This takes you to the *[Product name]*, *Abstract Product Details* tab.
+Scroll down to the **Price** pane.
 2. In the **Price** pane, click **+Add**.
 The empty cells will appear in the table below.
 3. From the drop-down menu **Store**, select the store for which the price is created.
 4. From the drop-down menu **Currency**, select the currency in which the price is defined.